Code-Institute-Submissions/Wxrren-GamerLeague/README.md

 GamerLeague are a group of competitive gamers ranging from amateur to professional level.
 Our aim is to provide gamers a competitive setting to compete at the highest level.

 Anyone is able to join the league via the form application on the join us page.
-You can also sign up for any Solo, Duo and Squad events.
+There you will find sections to sign up for any Solo, Duo and Squad events.
 In the tournament section you will find a gallery of recent tournaments held.
-You can also contact us if you have any issues via the contact us section in the footer.
-Here you fill our your details and submit any issues you have.
-You can also find links to our socials.
+If you have any issues, 'contact us' is found in the footer, you can fill out your your details and submit any issues you have.
+Links to our socials are also present.

 ![An images showing the website being responsive across multiple devices](assets/images/am-i-responsive-image.png "Resonsive site")